Meet Our Team

 Our Space

-Conveniently located directly off of Route 13 in Dover, Delaware we offer ample parking and two entrances to ensure the privacy of each person.
+Conveniently located in Dover and Middletown, Delaware we offer ample parking and two entrances to ensure the privacy of each person.
 We hope you find the office to be a warm, comfortable and welcoming atmosphere!
 And if you prefer the comfort of your own home, we offer Telehealth sessions throughout all three counties of Delaware!